evert/fig-standards/proposed/objectcache.md

         /**
          * Stores multiple items in the cache at once.
          *
-         * The items must be provided as an associative array.
+         * The items must be provided as an associative non-empty array.
          *
          * @param array $items
          * @param int $ttl